amirlogic/useful-links/Python/README.md

 Remove whitespaces: ```var_name.strip()``` also ```var_name.lstrip()``` and ```var_name.rstrip()```

+The `lstrip()` method removes any leading characters (space is the default leading character to remove)

 F-Strings: ```print(f"some text {var_name}")``` (also can do math operations inside)

 Search: ```var_name.index()``` and ```var_name.find()``` (find() method returns -1 if the value is not found)